Layering drums using middle and side processing

 Middle and Side

-In the video I explain the middle and side process and show you how to separate the mid and side components from a stereo drum loop.
+In the Layering drums using middle and side processing video, I explain the middle and side processes and show you how to separate the mid and side components from a stereo drum loop.
 Once the components are separated I show you how to heavily affect the drum loop’s sides using a very specialised reverb – Blackhole by Eventide.
 Next comes granular synthesis and I show you how easy and powerful it is to use.
 Finally, I replace the drum loop’s mid component with the kick drum.

 Plugins used in this video: